 - 5. In a large bowl, combine the drained plumped fruit, the asparagus, pine nuts, saffron, if using, and 2 tablespoons of the olive oil.
 Season with salt and freshly cracked black pepper.

 - 6. Cut each burrata ball in half and place one half on each of 4 plates, cut side down.
 Strew the asparagus mixture on top of the burrata, sprinkle with the crisped bread crumbs, and drizzle with the remaining extra-virgin olive oil.
+If desired, drape each salad with a thin slice prosciutto di Parma.
 Serve cold or at room temperature.

 Hungry for more?
 Chow down on these:

-Burrata with Asparagus, Pine Nuts, and Golden Raisins Recipe © 2011 Chester Hastings.
+Burrata with Asparagus Recipe © 2011 Chester Hastings.
 Photo © 2011 Joseph De Leo.
 All rights reserved.